Granger Reservoir - 2012 Survey Report

 District 2-C, San Marcos, Texas

 Granger Reservoir is a 4,009-acre impoundment of the San Gabriel River in Williamson County.
 The reservoir is located approximately 40 miles northeast of Austin, Texas, within the Brazos River drainage.
 It was constructed in 1980 by the U. S. Army Corps of Engineers (USACE) for purposes of flood control and water conservation.
 Granger Reservoir has a drainage area of approximately 709 square miles and a shoreline length of about 40 miles.
 High turbidity and fluctuating water levels have deterred the establishment of aquatic vegetation.
-Reservoir bank slope is relatively flat and small changes in water level (1-2 feet) can have a large impact on the abundance of shoreline habitat.
+Reservoir bank slope is relatively flat and small changes in water level (1-2 feet) can have a large impact on the abundance of shoreline habitat and river/reservoir connectivity.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-30-R-34 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-3 Inland Fisheries Division Monitoring and Management Program